davidmjadams/simpleshapes/content/articles/you-wont-be-left-behind.md

 ## Original prompt

-I wrote this on a plane, seeing as I'm writing about AI I thought I'd practice what I'm preaching.
-I used GPT-4 as my editor, below is the starting prompt I used to tweak the text.
+I wrote this on a plane.
+Seeing as I'm writing about AI, I thought I'd practice what I'm preaching.
+I used GPT-4 as my editor; below is the starting prompt I used to tweak the text.

 You are my copy editor.
 Please provider grammatical and structural improvement suggestions for the below text.